 meshctl install community

-mgmt-cluster, you can explicitly specify it using the
+cluster-1.
+If you switched away, you can explicitly specify it using the

 meshctl install community --kubecontext $MGMT_CONTEXT